t2946282/demoproject/README.md

 - [Programming Graphics on the Commodore 64, page 181 \(PDF\)](https://www.commodore.ca/manuals/c64_programmers_reference/c64-programmers_reference_guide-03-programming_graphics.pdf)
 - [Nostalgia - C64 Manuals](https://codeincomplete.com/articles/c64-manual-nostalgia/)

-## Why do you need a proper Readme for student projects
+## End note: Why do you need a proper readme file for student projects

 You should build a university and hobby project portfolio to yourself which you can promote when applying to company oriented projects (3rd and 4th year), internships, summer jobs etc.